Frank Hewlett: Awards and honors

 He won the National Headline Award in 1942 from his reporting of Bataan and Corregidor.

+Memoir

+A memoir titled The Miracle at Santo Tomas was co-written by Frank Hewlett and Virginia Hewlett, recounting their personal experiences during World War II following the Japanese occupation of the Philippines.
+The memoir documents Frank Hewlett’s role as a war correspondent covering the South Pacific from 1942 to 1946, as well as Virginia Hewlett’s internment as a prisoner of war at Santo Tomas Internment Camp in Manila.
+Their dual perspectives provide a civilian and journalistic account of wartime life under Japanese control.

 Death

 Hewlett died at the age of 74 in Arlington, Virginia from bronchial pneumonia.
 He was survived by his sister, daughter, and two grandchildren.